Arguing Is No Fun

 What might have happened if we hadn’t reached an agreement?
-(We would still be arguing; we wouldn’t have known what to make; etc.)
+(We would still be arguing, We wouldn’t have known what to make, We would be hungry, etc.)

 The Christ-followers in Corinth had divided into groups based on their likes and dislikes.
-Paul (in his letter to the Corinthians) told the Christ-followers to work together instead of dividing according to whom they liked.
-Even though we have different likes/dislikes, we can work together to do good things for God’s church.
+Paul, in his letter to the Corinthians, told the Christ-followers to work together instead of dividing according to whom they liked.
+Even though we have different likes and dislikes, we can work together to do good things for God’s church.

-Call a halt and give ONE instruction (put the dishes in the dishwasher).
+Call a break and give ONE instruction.
+(Put the dishes in the dishwasher.)
 Then talk about it:

-Why was it hard to accomplish this task?
-(We were working against each other; we had different goals; etc.)
+Why was it hard to accomplish your task?
+(We were working against each other, We had different goals, etc.)

 We can accomplish so much more when we all work together!
 God meant for all Christ-followers to work together to do His work.

 Read John 1:12 with the children.
 Ask your children the following questions: